Bacard1/HASS-2-Zigbee-Network/README.md

       json_attributes_template: "{{ value_json.data.value | tojson }}"
 ```

-This lets you visualize both Zigbee networks using tools like `zha-network-visualization-card` or through Developer Tools.
+This mqtt: sensor configuration is the perfect way to visualize both Zigbee2MQTT networks separately in Home Assistant — especially if you want to monitor them via cards like zha-network-visualization-card or just through Developer Tools → States → attributes.

----
+> [!TIP]

-> 💡 If you liked this project, check out [more of my repositories here](https://github.com/Bacard1?tab=repositories).
+> If you liked this project, you can find more interesting repositories made by me [HERE](https://github.com/Bacard1?tab=repositories).<br>
-> Got questions or need help?
-Feel free to reach out!
+> If you encounter difficulties or have questions, don't hesitate to contact me.